contiv/netplugin/test/systemtests/How-to-Run.md

 ```
 A guide to running netplugin systemtests on Vagrant and Baremetal platforms:

-Customize the JSON file netplugin/systemtests/cfg.json according to your environment.
+Customize the example JSON file `netplugin/systemtests/cfg.json.example` according to your environment and rename it to `netplugin/systemtests/cfg.json`.
 A typical file for vagrant with swarm looks like:
 ```
 [
     {